Skip to content

 You might want to think about:

-- Is there anyone you would like to come with you to the meeting or to send in a report?
-The school or local authority doesn’t have to invite anyone you request, but they must take account of your wishes, views and feelings and those of your child.
-You might want someone who knows your child well to support you to speak up, such as an SMA UK Outreach Worker.
+The school or local authority doesn’t have to invite anyone you request.
+But they must take account of your wishes, views and feelings and those of your child.
+You might want someone who knows your child well to support you to speak up.

-- Do you have any other reports or evidence you would like to send in?
-These might be from private practitioners working with your child or from people outside their education setting, such as a swimming coach or a youth club leader.
+These might be from private practitioners working with your child or from people outside their education setting.

-- How would you like your child to be involved in the review?
 Your local authority has a duty to consult your child.
 School and family can decide together what is appropriate.
-For example, children may complete a feedback sheet which has smiley faces to tick and a place to record a comment; some schools carry out ‘child-centred’ reviews, where the child is present throughout.
+For example, children may complete a feedback sheet which has smiley faces to tick and a place to record a comment.
+Some schools carry out ‘child-centred’ reviews, where the child is present throughout.

-- Do you want anyone to go with you to take notes?
-This could be a partner, friend or relative.
+• Do you want anyone to go with you to take notes?

 C. Giving Your View In Writing To The Meeting

-The local authority or nursery / school organising the review meeting will ask you to send your views in advance.
+The local authority, nursery or school organising the review meeting will ask you to send your views in advance.
 They may send you a form to fill in, but you don’t have to be limited by this.

 Think about the past year and what has gone well, or not so well, in your child’s education:

-- Have there been any problems at school, for example, bullying, attendance breaks due to health needs and hospital stays?
+• Have there been any problems at school?
+For example, bullying, attendance breaks due to health needs and hospital stays?

 You should have received copies of any written reports that professionals have contributed to the annual review.
 Go through all these reports and make a note of anything you would like to discuss at the meeting.
 Go through your child’s EHC plan carefully.
 The annual review is your chance to say if you think the EHC plan is still correct or if any changes need to be made.